Rachid Bouaouzan: Helsingborgs IF

 In the 2011 season, Bouaouzan started the season well, appearing in the first team, where Helsingborgs IF made a good start to the season, including a 2–1 win against Malmö FF in Svenska Supercupen.
 Since the start of the 2011 season, he continued to establish himself in the first team, playing in the midfield position.
-Throughout May, Bouaouzan played a role for the side when he set up four goals (two in the league and two in Svenska Cupen) against BK Häcken, Gefle, Landskrona and Trelleborgs.
+Throughout May, Bouaouzan played a role for the side when he set up four goals (two in the league and two in Svenska Cupen) against BK Häcken, Gefle, Landskrona and Trelleborg.
 During the month, Bouaouzan publicly criticised manager Conny Karlsson for his treatment of the player but he later apologised for the comment.
 After being sidelined an injury in late–June, Bouaouzan set up two goals in two matches between 18 July 2011 and 23 July 2011 against Kalmar and Malmö.
 However, his return was soon short–lived when he suffered a knee injury that kept him out for four weeks.
-It wasn't until on 21 September 2011 when Bouaouzan made his return to the first team, coming on as a 76th-minute substitute, in a 3–2 loss against IF Elfsborg.
+On 21 September 2011, Bouaouzan made his return to the first team, coming on as a 76th-minute substitute, in a 3–2 loss against IF Elfsborg.
 Four days later on 25 September 2011, he scored his first goal of the season, in a 3–1 win over GAIS to help the club win the league for the first time since 1999.
 A month later, on 29 October 2011, Bouaouzan scored again in the semi-final of Svenska Cupen, in a 3–1 win over Örebro.
 In the final of Svenska Cupen, he then set up one of the goals, in a 3–1 win over Kalmar FF to win the Cup for the second time in a row, as well as, becoming the first team in Swedish history to win a treble, consisting of Super Cup, League and Swedish Cup titles.
 Despite being sidelined with further injuries during the 2011 season, Bouaouzan went on to make a total of twenty–five appearances and scoring two times in all competitions.